-1. Administrative Expenses- Quantifiable Objective Criteria: Obligations and expenditures do not exceed 15% for admin expenses, as noted on page 4 of the HAF Guidance (See item #10).

-2. Services, Counseling & Education- Quantifiable Objective Criteria: Obligations and expenditures do not exceed 5% for legal services, counseling, and education, as noted on page 4 of the HAF Guidance.
+- 1. Administrative Expenses- Quantifiable Objective Criteria: Obligations and expenditures do not exceed 15% for admin expenses in the Budget Reporting section, as noted on page 4 of the HAF Guidance (See item #10). - 2.
+Services, Counseling & Education- Quantifiable Objective Criteria: Obligations and expenditures do not exceed 5% for legal services, counseling, and education in the Budget Reporting section, as noted on page 4 of the HAF Guidance.

-a.
 Title of Report: Annual Performance Report